Resolve Not To Get Behind The Wheel If You’ve Been Drinking

 Avoid Starting The New Year With a DUI.
 Get a Ride Instead.

-As former El Paso County prosecutors turned DUI defense attorneys, we know all too well the severe consequences of driving under the influence.
+As former El Paso County prosecutors turned DUI attorneys in Colorado Springs, we know all too well the severe consequences of driving under the influence.
 Accordingly, we advise that if you attend a holiday or New Year’s Eve party and consume alcohol, do not get behind the wheel.
 Make plans to have a designated driver or arrange for a rideshare pickup at the end of your evening.